Grigory Kulik: Artillery Directorate Chief

-Wartime command
+World War II

+After the Soviet invasion of Poland, according to initial Red Army figures, over 450,000 Polish prisoners of war were taken into Soviet captivity.
+As deputy defense minister Kulik proposed initially to immediately release ethnic Ukrainian and Belarusian prisoners, apart from officers, this was done between 23–25 September 1939.
+Stalin was undecided about what to do with the rest of the prisoners and discussed the issue with his closest advisors.
+Kulik proposed freeing them all, a sentiment which Marshal Kliment Voroshilov shared.
+Senior political commissar Lev Mekhlis insisted that there were enemies among them but Kulik persisted and Stalin compromised.
+The Polish prisoners were released except for the officers whose execution was finally ordered at the Politburo on 5 March 1940.
+In April–May 1940, 26,000 officers were executed by Laverinty Beria's NKVD (many by Blokhin) in the Katyn Massacre.

 When Germany invaded the USSR during June 1941, Kulik was given command of the 54th Army on the Leningrad front.
-Here he presided over Soviet defeats that resulted in the city of Leningrad being surrounded and General Zhukov being rushed to the front in order to stabilize the defenses and take over Kulik's command.
+Here he presided over Soviet defeats that resulted in the city of Leningrad being surrounded and General Georgi Zhukov being rushed to the front in order to stabilize the defenses and take over Kulik's command.

 Zhukov states Kulik "was relieved of his command, and the Stavka placed the 54th Army under the Leningrad Front" on 29 September 1941.
 On June 22, the Defense Industries and the Artillery Directorate were transferred away from Kulik to a 32-year-old factory director, Dmitriy Ustinov.
-During March 1942 Kulik was court-martialed and demoted to the rank of Major-General.
+During March 1942 Kulik was court-martialed and demoted to the rank of major-general.
 His status as one of Stalin's cronies saved him from the firing squad that was the fate of other defeated Soviet generals.
 During April 1943 he became commander of the 4th Guards Army.
 From 1944 to 1945 he was Deputy Head of the Directory of Mobilization, and deputy commander of the Volga Military District.

-Katyn Massacre

-Despite Mekhlis and Beria's protests, the enlisted men were duly released.
-The 26,000 officers were executed less than a month later by Stalin's order (many by Blokhin) in the Katyn Massacre.

-Downfall
+Downfall and death

 After a respite during and immediately after the war, Stalin and his police chief Lavrentiy Beria began a new round of military purges due to Stalin's jealousy and suspicion of the generals' public standing.
 Kulik was dismissed from his posts during 1946 after NKVD telephone eavesdroppers overheard him grumbling that politicians were stealing the credit from the generals.
 Arrested during 1947, he remained in prison until 1950, when he was condemned to death and executed for treason.
-His memory was rehabilitated by Nikita Khrushchev during 1956 and he was posthumously restored to the rank of Marshal of the USSR.